 My weekly blog, And So It Goes, takes the majority of my writing hours and is currently exploring the interface of culture, curiosity, and civility and offers a chance to take a closer look — some say to chew on what we’ve been swallowing whole — at one’s own culture and, in doing so, come to appreciate it anew or work to change it.
 The choice is ours.

 It also includes over twenty years in 12-Step recovery programs, certification and practice as a Gestalt psychotherapist, and a longstanding interest in the writings of Buddhist scholars and mentors.
 These different streams all flow into my writing and inform the therapy I do both with individuals and groups.

 I married right out of college, raised two sons in a midwest Ladies Home Journal life, and became a professional fundraiser.
 After twenty-three years, I headed back east to a job in fundraising at the University of Pennsylvania and a new life.

-I left my alumni relations job at Penn, graduated as a “Certified Gestalt psychotherapist” from the Pennsylvania Gestalt Center and hung my shingle from my West Philadelphia home, and married my best friend.
+I left my alumni relations job at Penn, graduated as a “Certified Gestalt psychotherapist” from the Pennsylvania Gestalt Center, hanging my shingle from my West Philadelphia home, and married my best friend.